svrooij/home-assistant-mqtt-component/README.md

 The current [Sonos integration](https://www.home-assistant.io/integrations/sonos/) does not really support **Play this sound and revert back to original**.
 It only works 25% of the time, messing up the current playlist the rest of the time.

 This does not replace the sonos integration (but is can...), you can run both at the same time.

+## License

+I'm not sure about the license, for now I copied the [License](./License.md) from the the [Home Assistant Repository](https://github.com/home-assistant/core/blob/dev/LICENSE.md).
+Contact me if this is incorrect.

 [badge_integration]: https://img.shields.io/badge/HACS-Custom-41BDF5.svg?logo=Home+Assistant+Community+Store&style=for-the-badge
 [badge_integration-issues]: https://img.shields.io/github/issues/svrooij/home-assistant-mqtt-component?logo=github&style=for-the-badge